eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 relate to objects owned or used by the User, such as a vehicle registration card.

 Please note that this ARF assumes that a User device is a personal device, meaning that the User will not share it with other people, and that only the User can access and control the Wallet Unit.

-Next versions of the ARF may include use cases for representation and delegation, for example a parent representing their children or a CEO having the right to sign contracts on behalf of their company.
-Conceivably, such use cases may lead to situations where a Wallet Unit holds the natural-person PIDs of multiple persons, or holds one or more legal-person PIDs in addition to a natural-person PID.
-However, other solutions are possible as well.
-The topics of representation and delegation will be further discussed with Member States in the future.

 The use of a Wallet Unit by citizens is not mandatory under the [European Digital Identity Regulation].
 However, each Member State will provide at least